AndrewC3870/eBook/README.md

 The avarage lifetime of device is about 14-17 days!

-## Important updates
+## 🔄 Important updates
-Updated the 3d model of the case, maked the design more comfortable by adding smooth edges and a nice texture for better grip, also modified the interior size of the case to perfectly fit the components inside!
+∘ Updated the 3d model of the case, maked the design more comfortable by adding smooth edges and a nice texture for better grip, also modified the interior size of the case to perfectly fit the components inside!

+∘ I have added some necessary files (a picture showing the arrangement of the components in the case, and the F3Z file with the complete design).

+∘ In the future, the implementation of software that will allow the use of the eBook is expected.

 ![OpenBook_render_img](https://github.com/AndrewC3870/eBook/blob/main/Images/OpenBook_render_v4.jpg?raw=true)